elisa-amaral/Daily-City-News/README.md

 # Daily City News

 This project is a website prototype of a fictional  newspaper named Daily City News.
-It was coded with intermediate HTML and CSS, with the purpose of showing that it's possible to create a simple but well designed website with intermediate HTML and CSS.
+It was coded in intermediate HTML and CSS with the purpose of showing that it's possible to create a simple but well designed website with intermediate HTML and CSS.

 ## Screenshot